Amana Capital

 Regulation & Safety

 Regulation is crucial for fund safety.
 Amana Capital is regulated by CySEC, LFSA, FSA (Tier 1), while Century Financial holds licenses from SCA (Tier 2).
 Amana Capital scores 7.5/10 and Century Financial scores 7.5/10 in this category.
-Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, including segregated client funds and compensation schemes.
-Always verify your broker's specific license for your jurisdiction before opening an account.
+Amana Capital shows 3 regulators in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Century Financial shows 1 regulator in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, but you should still verify the specific entity covering your jurisdiction before opening an account.

 Education & Research